-PRINCIPLES AND RECOMMENDATIONS COMPLY DISCLOSURE Principle 2: Structure the board to be effective and add value The board of a listed entity should be of an appropriate size and colle to enable it to discharge its duties effectively and to add value. ctively have the skills, commitment and knowledge of the entity and the industry 2.1 The board of a listed entity should: (a) have a nomination committee which: (1) has at least three members, a majority of whom are independent director; and (2) is chaired by an independent director; and disclose: (3) the charter of the committee.
-(4) the members of the committee, and (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meeting; or (b) if it does not have a nomination committee, disclose that fact and the processes it employs to address board succession issues and to ensure that the board has the appropriate balance of skills, knowledge, experience, independence and diversity to enable it to discharge its duties and responsibilities effectively.
+PRINCIPLES AND RECOMMENDATIONS COMPLY DISCLOSURE The bo ble 2: Structure the board to be effective and add value bard of a listed entity should be of an appropriate size and collec ble it to discharge its duties effectively and to add value. tively have t the skills, commitment and knowledge of the entity and the industry The board of a listed entity should: (a) have a nomination committee which: (1) has at least three members, a majority of whom are independent director; and disclose: (2) is chaired by an independent director; and disclose: (3) the charter of the committee.
+(4) the members of the committee; and (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meeting; or (b) if it does not have a nomination committee, disclose that fact and the processes it employs to address board succession issues and to ensure that the board has the appropriate balance of skills, knowledge, experience, independence and diversity to enable it to discharge its duties and responsibilities effectively.
 The Board has not established a separate Nomination Committee.
 Given the current size and composition of the Board, the Board believes that there would be no efficiencies gained by establishing a separate Nomination Committee.
 Accordingly, the Board performs the role of the Nomination Committee.
 Items that are usually required to be discussed by a Nomination Committee are marked as separate agenda items at Board meetings when required.
 The Board deals with any conflicts of interest that may occur when convening in the capacity of the Nomination Committee by ensuring that the Director with conflicting interests is not party to the relevant discussions.
 The Board has adopted a Nomination Committee Charter which describes the role, composition, functions and responsibilities of the full Board in its capacity as the Nomination Committee.
 A copy of the Nomination Committee Charter is available on the Corporate Governance page of the Company's website.
 The Board did not officially convene as a Nomination Committee during the Reporting Period.
 In determining candidates for the Board, the Nomination Committee (or equivalent) follows a prescribed process whereby it evaluates the mix of skills, diversity, experience and expertise of the existing Board.
 In particular, the Nomination Committee (or equivalent) is to identify the particular skills that will best increase the Board's effectiveness.
 Consideration is also given to the balance of independent Directors.
 Any appointment made by the Board is subject to ratification by shareholders at the next general meeting.
 The Board recognises that Board renewal is important to performance and the impact of Board tenure on succession planning.
 An election of Director's appointment or three years following that Director's last election or appointment (whichever is the longer).
-However, a Director appointment or three years following that Director's last election or appointment (whichever is the longer).
-However, a Director appointment or fill a casual vacancy or as an addition to
+However, a Director appointment or three years following that Director's last election or appointment or hold office (without re-election) past the next AGM of the Company.
+At each AGM a minimum of one Dire